mitchellh/vagrant-rackspace/README.md

 ## Known Issues

 **RedHat Family (RedHat, CentOS, Fedora, Scientific Linux):** Vagrant will likely fail because on these distros "sudo requires a tty" by default.
-If you are comfortable allowing sudo to not require a tty then you can override a custom sudoers file.
-Use the `sudoers_path` configuration to point it to a file similar to this:
+If you are comfortable allowing sudo to not require a tty then you can override /etc/sudoers with custom content.
+You can avoid this issue by pointing the `sudoers_path` configuration to a file similar to this:

 ```sh
 Defaults   !visiblepw